Mountainsmith Morrison Evo 2 Review

 Ease of Set-up

 The Morrison 2 is easy tents to set up.
 It has a simple two-pole design.
 Each pole end slides into grommets at the tent corners.
 A cross pole in the middle increases headroom.
-The fly clips in at each corner and the tent battens down with its two end guy lines and vestibule doors.
-We like that the guyline is already attached to the fly, however, we found that properly tensioning the single point fly was difficult (as opposed to the trapezoidal flies of the REI Passage 2 and The North Face Stormbreak 2.
+The fly clips in at each corner, and the tent battens down with its two end guy lines and vestibule doors.
+We like that the guyline is already attached to the fly; however, we found that properly tensioning the single point fly was more difficult than the trapezoidal geometry found on the flies of other models in this review.

-The venting options on this tent are very nice though.
-In addition to proper ventilation at the top, the open doors create an excellent cross breeze and the fly door has dual zippers that can open up to keep air moving without having to unstake any part of it.
+The venting options on this tent are very nice.
+In addition to proper ventilation at the top, the open doors create an excellent cross breeze, and the fly door has dual zippers that can open up to keep air moving without having to unstake any part of it.

 The Morrison 2 has much the same fly and floor materials as other tents.
-The fabrics themselves hold up, the issue is the cheaper polyurethane coating that tends to degrade over time, especially when the tent is not dried out and stored properly.
-Check out our Buying Advice article for more about materials.
+The fabrics themselves hold up; the issue is the cheaper polyurethane coating that tends to degrade over time, especially when the tent is not dried out and stored properly.
 Otherwise, we think this model seems quite durable and well made.
 The inclusion of a footprint only helps to increase the longevity of this behemoth.

 Weight & Packed Size

 Alas, all good things must come to an end.
 This tent is quite a heavy package, tipping the scales at 5 pounds, 8 ounces.
-It is not quite as heavy as the The North Face Stormbreak 2 but it's not far off.
+It is not quite as heavy as some behemoths in this category, but it's not far off.
 It packs to 8" x 17" — in the middle of the group.

-This tent is a good deal at $200.
-Though it has an above-average price tag for this budget review, it is loaded with features, has a great spacious interior, and can withstand hard use for a number of years.
+This tent is a good deal.
+Though it has an above-average price tag for this budget review, it is loaded with features, has a great spacious interior, and can withstand hard use for several years.
 We think that for the right car camper, this model offers great value.

 Although it is heavy, the Mountainsmith Morrison 2 is a solid workhorse tent.
 You won't mind spending time in its luxurious interior.
 We like all the pockets and variations of its interior doors.
 We worry that it whips in high winds and may not withstand a punishing rainstorm.